Real love requires a radical change of conditioning and a giant dose of courage.

 Examples: “Men I date all turn out to be narcissists.”
 “Women are only after my money.”
 “Nice guys are boring.”
 “Men don’t want strong women.”

 Remember that the law of attraction will keep showing what you already believe.
 That means you are the one who is responsible for the outcome of your relationships.
-Be positive and loving and watch life mirror that love back at you.
+Be positive and loving and watch life mirror that love back to you.

 2. Set your intentions to attract real love, not just the illusion of love.

-Now that you are conscious of thoughts, stories and patterns that don’t serve you, become determined to see the possibility of a healthy, safe and loving romance.
+Now that you are conscious of thoughts, stories, and patterns that don’t serve you, become determined to see the possibility of a healthy, safe and loving romance.

 Now, reinforce the notion that you will do whatever it takes to accomplish this goal of sharing your life with your equal out of a newly-found respect for yourself.
 Think or write about why you want a committed partner, what you want to feel and share with another.

 You’ve set the intention.
 Now comes the internal — and external — housecleaning.